geeknerd/geeknerd.github.io/_posts/2015-09-22-setup-git-on-mac.md

 # Fix the permissions on the file so it can be run
 {% endhighlight %}

--* And you need to move it to the same directory with Git.
+And you need to move it to the same directory with Git.
-{: .notice}
+{: .textbox}

 {% highlight bash %}
 $ sudo mv git-credential-osxkeychain \